 Teaching approaches will include a mixture of face-to-face interactive lectures, tutorials, seminars and workshops using a range of modern delivery methods including the university’s Virtual Learning Environment (VLE).
 Individual and group-led learning approaches are incorporated throughout the programme and students will be exposed to experiential and reflective approaches to cater to different learning styles.
 Case-studies and mini consulting projects are a mainstay of the programme to help students acquire and apply practical skills (know-how) alongside the theoretical/conceptual understanding (know-why) of the topics studied.

-Class materials are provided in hard copy and available via MyPlace for students to gain access to, in their own time.
+Class materials are provided in soft copy and available via myPlace for students to gain access to in their own time.

 The MSc dissertation is assessed by means of an academic or practice-based project, which is prepared and submitted at the end of the third semester.

 A variety of assessment methods will be used across the programme to equip students for their future work environments.
 These will include written examinations, individual and group reports, oral presentations and moderated peer assessments.
 Both formative and summative approaches will be used in order to help students monitor their own learning and academic performance.Meet our experts

 Students who takes this course can analyse the complex relationships between technology and society.
 This makes them greatly demanded in both social as well as technical roles, and well able to fulfil responsibilities in both the public as well as private sector.

 Glasgow is Scotland's biggest & most cosmopolitan city